d3f4l7d/archcybersec/README.md

 ## Introduction
 This repository will give you another "lazy" way to install some fundamental programs for my Arch Linux security usage.
-Those codes below will automatically install some softwares by just executing codes.
-This code will automatically install these programs below:
+This code will automatically install some softwares below by just executing it.
+The list of included programs:
+`goodbyeworld.sh`
 1. openssh
 2. ufw
 3. xorg (all reccommended)